Keysborough

 Source / Links: Link 1 Link 2

-A modern community hub providing 132 early learning places including kindergarten and long day care, along with library lounge, maternal and child health services, community meeting spaces, and outdoor facilities.
-Features 5 Star Green Star sustainability rating with solar panels, rainwater harvesting, and underground stormwater management.
+$22 million integrated community hub featuring early years services (132 places), kindergarten, long day care, maternal and child health services, multi-purpose meeting rooms, a library lounge, playground, basketball court, and amphitheatre.
+The facility has a 5 Star Green Star sustainability rating with solar panels, rainwater harvesting, and underground stormwater management.

 Keysborough Gardens Primary School Upgrade and Modernisation